Rheumatoid arthritis: Genetic

-Worldwide, RA affects approximately 1% of the adult population and occurs one in 1,000 children.
-Studies show RA primarily affects individuals between the ages of 40–60 years and is seen more commonly in females.
-A family history of RA increases the risk around three to five times; as of 2016, it was estimated that genetics may account for between 40 and 65% of cases of seropositive RA, but only around 20% for seronegative RA.
+Worldwide, RA affects approximately 1% of the adult population and occurs in one in 1,000 children.
+Studies show that RA primarily affects individuals between the ages of 40–60 years and is seen more commonly in females.
+A family history of RA increases the risk around three to five times; as of 2016, it was estimated that genetics may account for 40–65% of cases of seropositive RA, but only around 20% for seronegative RA.
 RA is strongly associated with genes of the inherited tissue type major histocompatibility complex (MHC) antigen.
 HLA-DR4 is the major genetic factor implicated – the relative importance varies across ethnic groups.

 Genome-wide association studies examining single-nucleotide polymorphisms have found around one hundred alleles associated with RA risk.
 Risk alleles within the HLA (particularly HLA-DRB1) genes harbor more risk than other loci.
 The HLA encodes proteins that control recognition of self- versus non-self molecules.
 Other risk loci include genes affecting co-stimulatory immune pathways—for example CD28 and CD40, cytokine signaling, lymphocyte receptor activation threshold (e.g., PTPN22), and innate immune activation—appear to have less influence than HLA mutations.

+Despite the strong genetic components of the disease, identical twin studies have shown only 12–15% concordance for twins raised in separate households.
+This suggests that rheumatoid arthritis most likely results from a combination of genetic and environmental factors in the majority of cases.